-Finally, we may conclude that to work strictly within the frames of properly historical materialism today means to condemn oneself to scholastic or feeble imitation.
+Finally, one may conclude that to work strictly within the frames of properly historical materialism today means to condemn oneself to scholastic or feeble imitation.
 But historical materialism, in its historical and explanatory impact, can affect social science mainly in an indirect way through a creative acquiring and interpretation of its method, approaches, and partially of its categories and discourse.
 Thus, this will impact through fusing in different directions.

-Thus, today the destiny of historical materialism is defined by a paradox: its value grows with its blending into other theories.
+Thus, today the destiny of historical materialism is determined by a paradox: its value increases as it merges with other theories.
 Since it has become part of a common intellectual heritage, we can speak about a figurative genetic drift of historical materialism, which still remains a valid theory.
 In other words, historical materialism, if applied with creativity, still remains an intellectual reserve.